Video Game / Simon the Sorcerer

 - Hyperspace Arsenal: Simon the Sorcerer has an animation of Simon stuffing a ladder into his hat.
 Granted, it is a magical hat.

-- I Can't Use These Things Together: Several distinct lines including when you Use Crowbar on any person: "Very tempting and very illegal", pick up any person: "I prefer blondes", and eat anything not meant to be eaten: "That is not part of a balanced diet".
+- Informing the Fourth Wall: Several distinct lines including when you Use Crowbar on any person: "Very tempting and very illegal", pick up any person: "I prefer blondes", and eat anything not meant to be eaten: "That is not part of a balanced diet".

 - It's interesting to note that, if you want to pick up a blond girl, you get a different response, usually something on the lines of "Not my type" or "She wouldn't like that".